 "The weather is going to be fine tomorrow and it will be a good time to start up the Kukpuk River to squirrel and to fish for grayling," said Attungana to his wife, Siqvoana.
-"There should be many caribou up there now, too."
-"Yes, Attungana, this is troubland the chil "Yes, Attungana, this is a good time to travel and the child-ren will enjoy it.
-Most of the things are ready and I'll finish getting the children's clothes. ready and ours too," replied Siq voana with some exciteme it.
+"There should be many caribou up there now,

+"Yes, Attungana, this is a good time to travel and the children will enjoy it.
+Most of the things are ready and I'll finish getting the children's clothes ready and ours too," replied Siq voana with some excitement.

 Attungana and his wife had five children.
-The youngest one, Olaoroao a girl was seven years
+The youngest one, Olaqroaq, a girl was seven years old.

-Olaqroaq, a girl was seven years old.
 She along with her sister and three brothers, was excited with the coming trip and adventure.